 The addition of cluster jewels did a lot of good for this build, even though Pure Agony doesn't grant +1 sentinel any more.
 I recommend getting a 4 or 5 passives medium cluster jewel with the notables Cult Leader and Disciples for HoP / Invigorating Portents for HoA, and a jewel socket, where you would socket a 2 passives small cluster jewel with the notable Will Shaper.

 A budget alternative of Will Shaper is Stalwart commander, which grants less ES, but more armour.

 We stack up a lot of mana, and Healthy Mind helps us do just that.

-There are several mods that can be useful for us on a Watcher’s Eye.
-The most useful one is Gain #% of maximum mana as maximum energy shield, but it’s very pricy (around 10ex at the time of the writing).
-Cheaper alternatives are +# to armour while affected by Determination, which makes us even tankier, #% chance to block spells while affected by discipline, which can help you get spell block before you get a Blue Nightmare, #% of maximum energy shield regenerated per second while affected by Discipline for a bit of extra regen, #% increased attack speed while affected by Precision which helps you stack Virulence quicker versus bosses…
+Watcher's Eye: There are several mods that can be useful for us on a Watcher’s Eye.
+The most useful one is Gain #% of maximum mana as maximum energy shield, but it’s very pricy (around 35ex at the time of the writing).
+Cheaper alternatives are +# to armour while affected by Determination and You take #% reduced extra damage from critical strikes while affected by Determination, which makes us even tankier, #% chance to block spells while affected by Discipline, which can help you get spell block before you get a Blue Nightmare, #% of maximum energy shield regenerated per second while affected by Discipline for a bit of extra regen…

 About Helmet enchants